Translate This Page

 habitual methods of applying concepts and principles

-derived from past experience in very similar situations.
+derived from experience in very similar situations.

 Problem-solving is a process of overcoming difficulties that